scalecube/slate/source/includes/Core-concepts.md

 ServiceCall is the process of requesting a service to execute.

-there are two types of service call:

-* localCall
-* remoteCall

 ```typescript
 Scenario: microservice use its own service (LocalCall)
 Given     a service (definition + reference)